How to Latch Your Baby

 By Dr. Nancy Brent

-Get comfortable and sit back with good back support.
-You’ll need to bring the baby to you.
-Avoid leaning over the baby and trying to push the breast into his mouth; this will most likely result in a backache and a poor latch.
+Get comfortable and sit back with on a chair or couch that provides good support.
+You’ll need to bring your baby to you.
+Avoid leaning over the baby and trying to push the nipple into their mouth, this will most likely result in a backache and sore nipples for you due to a shallow latch.

-Make sure the baby is turned towards you, his head facing your breast, his body not facing the ceiling.
-It’s hard for anyone to swallow with his head turned to the side.
-(You can see this yourself: try to swallow while your head is turned to the side; compare it to swallowing while looking straight ahead.)
+Position your baby on their side, with their body turned towards you.
+It’s hard for a baby to swallow with their head turned to the side.
+You can see this yourself: try to swallow while your head is turned to the side; compare it to swallowing while looking straight ahead.
 The added tension this position creates usually results in a poor and often painful latch.
-Double-check that the baby’s position is correct by making sure his ear, shoulder, and hip are all in a straight line.
+Look to make sure your baby’s ear, shoulder, and hip are all in a straight line.

-Support the baby’s head with your hand, using the hand on the side opposite to the breast being offered.
-Place your hand at the base of his neck, underneath the ears.
-Avoid putting your hand on the top of his head, as he may want to push back against your hand and end up further from the breast.
+Support your baby’s shoulders with your hand, using the hand on the side opposite to the breast being offered.
+Place your hand at the base of their neck, underneath the ears, with the palm of your hand resting between baby’s shoulders.
+Avoid putting your hand on the top of baby’s head, as they may want to push back against your hand and end up further from the breast.

 Place your nipple on the baby’s top lip, just under his nose.
-Wait until he opens wide.
+Wait until baby opens wide.

 Babies have a rooting reflex which consists of opening wide and then closing to start to suck.
 It’s easy to miss the wide-open mouth.
 Be patient, and try again if the mouth isn’t wide open.
-A narrow gape will result in a shallow, painful latch.
+A narrow gape will result in a shallow, painful latch, and generally, less transfer of milk.

 For more information, see this excellent video from the Global Health Media Project.